Meet Michael Hochman, MD, MPH, clinical associate professor of medicine and director of the USC Gehr Family Center for Health Systems Science.

 Dr. Hochman is a primary care physician at Keck Medicine of USC with a research interest in improving health care system models.
-As director of the new Gehr Family Center for Implementation Science, he will lead the mission to develop models that are more efficient and allow for the delivery of higher quality care for patients.
+As director of the USC Gehr Family Center for Health Systems Science, he leads the mission to develop models that are more efficient and allow for the delivery of higher quality care for patients.
 Here’s what you won’t find on his resume:

 His interest in science and passion for helping others led him to medicine.